This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 Explore the Famous Valley of the Kings

-The Valley of the Kings was home to the tombs of the Pharaohs for a period of nearly 500 years, from the 16th to the 11th century BC, known as the New Kingdom of Ancient Egypt.
+Situated on the western bank of the Nile River, this historical site served as the burial ground for numerous pharaohs, noble individuals, and royals for nearly 500 years, from the 16th to the 11th century BC, known as the New Kingdom of Ancient Egypt.

 Tomb KV9 - Ramses V and Ramses VI